hoytech/lmdbxx/README.md

         txn.commit();
     }

-Note that the double-free issue does not affect read-only transactions, but it is good practice to ensure destruction of all cursors and transactions happen in the correct order, as shown in the motivating example.
+Note that the double-free issue does not affect read-only transactions, but it is good practice to ensure closing/destruction of all cursors and transactions happen in the correct order, as shown in the motivating example.
 This is because you may change a read-only transaction to a read-write transaction in the future.

 ## Error Handling